 11. Where does Duvall Homes get their funding? / How can I help?

-Duvall Homes heavily relies upon donations and fundraising to help us enhance our programming, for repairs of aging buildings, to maintain our resident and client transportation system and other related expenses.
+Duvall Homes relies heavily upon donations and fundraising to help us enhance our programming, for repairs of aging buildings, to maintain our resident and client transportation system and other related expenses.
 Medical, room and board fees come from private and Florida’s iBudget Waiver program (#9).

 As a nonprofit 501c3 organization, Duvall Homes is most grateful for any and all donations.
-We encourage you to visit our Get Involved page to learn where Duvall Homes receives funding, such as through planned giving, matched gifts, real estate, fundraising, voluneering and other ways.
+We encourage you to visit our Get Involved page to learn where Duvall Homes receives funding, such as through planned giving, matched gifts, real estate, fundraising, volunteering and other ways.
 We also depend on donations for resale to one our two thrift stores.
 Please visit Bargain Stores.

 For fundraiser sponsorship, corporation donations and other related philanthropy, please contact